mysticfall/opticat/README.md

 Also, `WorldData` is the top-level context that holds all in-game data, and every state updating API (e.g. one that changes a character's attribute) adheres to the ubiquitous signature `WorldData =>  Either<Error, WorldData>`.

+## Documentation

+API documentation can be accessed from [this link](https://mysticfall.github.io/opticat).

 ## License